-In Europe, during the early 1900’s, as modern plumbing started to become less of a privilege, the amenities of modern living began to take hold.
-Tubs provided the opportunity for regular bathing (and a much better-smelling world), while the invention of the home radiator heating system brought steady and convenient heat to a multitude of homes.
+In Europe during the early 1900’s, as modern plumbing started to become less of a privilege, the amenities of modern living began to take hold.
+Tubs provided the opportunity for regular bathing (and a much better-smelling world), while the invention of the home radiator heating system brought steady and convenient heat.

-We've come a long way since then, and in the United States, dedicated towel warmers have gone from a luxury item found in hotels and spas, to an affordable household comfort item.
-Users have found towel warmers useful for so much more than just towels.
+We've come a long way since then.
+In the United States, dedicated towel warmers have gone from a luxury item found in hotels and spas, to an affordable household comfort item.
 No longer confined to the bathroom, towel warmers are gaining popularity in kitchens, bedrooms, mudrooms and basements, providing added heat and reducing humidity, moisture, and mildew.

 Advancements in design and engineering have brought us highly efficient, effective, and beautiful options for every application and taste.
 Our buying guide will hopefully help you navigate these options, to find that perfect unit that will make you wonder how you went so long without one!